How to take a screenshot on any Android phone

 - HTC U series: Hold down the power and volume-down buttons for a couple of seconds.

-- HTC 10: Hold down the home and volume-down buttons OR hold down the power and volume-down buttons for a couple of seconds.
+- HTC 10: Hold down the home and power buttons OR hold down the power and volume-down buttons for a couple of seconds.

 - All other HTC phones: Hold down power and volume-down buttons for a couple of seconds.